 The Constitution and the Role of Parliament

-Parliament House commenced construction with the foundation stone being laid 31 July 1902, it took two years to be built with the first parliamentary sitting in 1904.
-The cost of the building was £35,623/3s/1d.
-The building was only partially competed with temporary corrugated iron buildings constructed between the two chambers to house Parliamentary staff.
+Parliament House commenced construction with the foundation stone being laid 31 July 1902, it took two years to build with the first parliamentary sitting in 1904.

 Parliament of Western Australia